 Third stimulus check: How soon might you receive a $1,400 check?

 President Joe Biden's $1.9 trillion coronavirus relief plan is moving forward, raising hopes of another round of stimulus checks for most Americans.
-The House passed the bill early Saturday, and the legislation is now moving on to the Senate.
+The House passed the bill early Saturday, and the legislation is now in the hands of the Senate.

 In brief remarks after the House vote, Mr. Biden said he hoped for "quick action" from senators on the spending package, dubbed the American Rescue Plan.